 - A standard vinaigrette typically has a ratio of three to one, oil to vinegar or another acidic ingredient -- usually citrus juice.
 It's almost always used on salads or as a marinade.

 - A dressing is more of a sauce.
-It’s typically cold and is used to coat salads and some cold vegetable.
+It's typically cold and is used to coat salads and some cold vegetables.
 Dressings are often based with thicker ingredients, like yogurt or mayonnaise.

 - Personally, I find them to be fairly interchangeable.
 So I suppose I could have called this Jalapeño Dressing.
 With either name, it's delicious!
 (Of course!)

 I hope you enjoy this Jalapeño Lime Vinaigrette recipe, however you decide to use it!